shingravirei/shingravirei/README.md

-- 👋 Hi, I’m @shingravirei
+- 👋 Hi, I’m shingravirei.

 > "Honor is dead.
 But I'll see what I can do."